Wairimu Kiambuthi: Career

-Kiambuthi was formerly a lecturer in Theatre Arts and Film Technology at Kenyatta University in Kenya and a media consultant at Columbia University in New York.
-Kiambuthi went on to direct the film Africans and African-Americans in the United States, a documentary released in 2006.
+Kìambūthì was formerly a lecturer in Theatre Arts and Film Technology at Kenyatta University in Kenya and a media consultant at Columbia University in New York.
+Kìambūthì went on to direct the film Africans and African-Americans in the United States, a documentary released in 2006.
 The film aims to promote understanding between Africans in the United States and was featured at the African Film Festival in New York.

-As of 2016, Kiambuthi is an instructor at Bellevue College in Washington.
+As of 2016, Kìambūthì is an instructor at Bellevue College in Washington.